Crime-associated inequality in geographical access to education: Insights from the municipality of Rio de Janeiro

 In: São Paulo in the Twenty-First Century.
 Routledge, 2016

-Open-source R packages for social research.
+Open-source R packages for quantitative social research.

 With Rafael H.M.
 Pereira (IPEA)